The Best Central-Vacuum Systems of 2023

 FAQs

-Central-vacuum systems make an excellent addition to the home if you don’t want to have to carry a vacuum around the house or deal with power cords, but you may still have a few questions about how to clean the central vac or how long it will last.
-Continue reading for the answers to the most commonly asked questions about the best central vacuum system.
+Central-vacuum systems make an excellent addition to the home if you don’t want to have to carry a vacuum around the house or deal with power cords.
+Even after reviewing the details above, you may still have a few questions about how to clean the central vac or how long it will last.
+Continue reading for answers to some of the most commonly asked questions about the best central-vacuum systems.

 Empty the central canister and replace the vacuum filter if necessary.
 Some filters are reusable, so they just need to be cleaned in a bucket of soapy water, rinsed, and allowed to dry before being reinserted into the vacuum.